 - Chlamydia (for example) is one of the most common sexually transmitted infections.

-- It can also cause symptoms which could be misinterpreted as a 'Toilet Infection'.
+- It can also cause symptoms that could be misinterpreted as a ‘Toilet Infection’.

-- Check out this article on Chlamydia Testing that tells you all about the disease, symptoms, and treatment (with centers for readers based in the US).
+- Check out this article on Chlamydia Testing that tells you all about the disease, symptoms, and treatment (with centres for readers based in the US).

 - Reaction or skin irritation to chemicals in creams, soaps, fragrances and other beauty products that you use could result in skin irritation.

-- If you have skin that is sensitive to some chmicals, this could inflame the skin in your genitals causing skin rashes, redness, itching and so on.
+- If you have skin that is sensitive to some chemicals, this could inflame the skin in your genitals, causing skin rashes, redness, itching and so on.

 - These include skin problems like eczema or a skin disorder known as Lichen Planus.

-- If you have very sore and irritated skin in your genital area from poorly controlled eczema, you may again suffer from very bad itching, soreness and rashes that you may associate with the toilet when actually it’s a skin problem that needs treatment.
+- Suppose you have very sore and irritated skin in your genital area from poorly controlled eczema.
+In that case, you may again suffer from very bad itching, soreness and rashes that you may associate with the toilet when actually it’s a skin problem that needs treatment.

 - Hormone changes that happen in Menopause and other causes of hormone changes such as using hormone-containing contraceptive methods.